KhayelihleMfeka/Data-Science-Projects/ETL Using SSIS/README.md

 * Suppliers flat file - Conversion done to match data warehouse - Stored OLE DB Destination
 * Exchange rate Excel File - Conversion done to match data warehouse - Stored OLE DB Destination
 * **Customer Transcations Task** - **OLE DB Source**(*JOIN Financial Transcations and Customer Details Tables*) - **Lookup the Exchange Rate** (*currency - from currency and return exchange rates*)- **UNION matched and No match outputs** - **Derive column(*amount*) to convert amount using the exchange rate** - **lookup Suppliers** (*using supplier name and bring back contact name and phone*)
+* **MultiCast** (*no match suppliers go to OLE DB Destination and NULLS are split using Conditional Split and sent to Flat file destination with report of missing suppliers*)